cloudera-labs/cloudera-deploy/public-cloud/aws/datalake/README.md

 infra_region:   us-east-2
 ```

+> [!NOTE]
-NOTE: You can override these parameters with any typical Ansible _extra variables_ flags, i.e. `-e admin_password=my_password`.
-See the [FAQ](../../../FAQ.md#how-to-i-add-extra-variables-and-tags-to-ansible-navigator) for details.
+> You can override these parameters with any typical Ansible _extra variables_ flags, i.e. `-e admin_password=my_password`.
+See the [cldr-runner FAQ](https://github.com/cloudera-labs/cldr-runner/blob/main/FAQ.md#how-to-i-add-extra-variables-and-tags-to-ansible-navigator) for details.

 ### SSH Keys

 This definition will create a new SSH keypair on the host in your `~/.ssh` directory if you do not specify a SSH public key.

-If you wish to use an existing SSH key already loaded into AWS, set `public_key_id` to the key's label.
-If you wish to use an existing SSH key, but need to have it loaded into AWS, then set `public_key_file` to the key's path.
+If you wish to use an existing SSH key already loaded into AWS, set `public_key_id` to the key's label in AWS.

+If you wish to use an existing SSH key, but need to have it loaded into AWS, then set `public_key_file` to the key's local path.

 ## Execute